Social Distortion: Hard Times and Nursery Rhymes (2009–2011)

-Purported future albums (2011–present)
+Purported future albums, health issues for Ness and Born to Kill (2011–present)

 Asked in a January 2011 interview with Performer Magazine if Social Distortion intended to record more albums for Epitaph, Ness replied, "I would suspect so, yes."
 Also in a January 2011 interview with Exclaim, Mike Ness said that there would not be another seven- or eight-year wait between Social Distortion albums.
 Ness stated, "Although this record is out, I'm going to continue the process of writing so maybe there won't be such a large gap between records.
 Even when the record's done, it doesn't mean the creativity of writing is."
 In his interview with Frank Turner, Ness stated that his goal was to make a new Social Distortion album in two years and wanted it to be different from Hard Times and Nursery Rhymes.
 In an August 2011, interview at his home in Los Angeles, Ness said that he did not want "too many years to go by before the next Social D record.
 I'm really trying to be a little bit more disciplined.
 That's really what it comes down to.
 It's not like it takes me eight years to write a record.
 Once I get out of that mode, I'm out of that mode completely.
 Then of course, it's hard to get back and write a record.
 This time, when this record was finished, the creative process didn't end just because the record was done."

 In May 2012, Ness stated that Social Distortion was expected to begin writing their eighth studio album in January 2013.
 On July 22, 2015, in an interview with Rolling Stone, Ness said he wrote songs that he forgot a few days later.
 He stated that the band were banking on a 2016 release date and that some songs that he considered to be filler were getting praise from his bandmates.

-In 2015, the band toured to celebrate the 25th anniversary of their self-titled album.
+In 2015, the band toured to celebrate the 25th anniversary of their self-titled third album.